nicolalenee/PizzaHunt/README.md

 module.exports = router;
 ```
 Finally, we call these routes and gather the information on the front-end using standard vanilla javascript.
-Check out the snippet below of the functioon to submit a pizza (aka add an entry to the database):
+Check out the snippet below of the function to submit a pizza (aka add an entry to the database):
 ```javascript
 const handlePizzaSubmit = event => {
   event.preventDefault();